What does FM 6-22 cover?

 What is reverse planning?

-Reverse planning is a technique used to ensure a specific outcome
+Reverse planning is a specific technique used to ensure that a concept leads to the intended end state.

 To assess subordinates, leaders you must-